lenewsad/IntuneEDU/IntuneEDU/overview/overview-intune-education.md

 ## Get started with Intune for Education

 To get started with Intune for Education, open the [Intune for Education console](https://manage.windowsazure.com) and login with your school credentials.
 You will see a special version of the Azure management portal where you can access Intune for Education.
-No need to worry about VMs or Azure networking or other Azure capabilities.
+No need to worry about virtual machines, Azure networking, or other Azure capabilities.
 Our goal is to make it simple for you to take care of your critical tasks!

-Once you log in, you'll see our Express Setup.
-You can select a group containing students or teacher devices and start deploying apps and settings.
+Once you log in, you'll see our [Express Setup](../get-started/setup.md), a workspace to help get you up and running.
+There you can select a group containing students' or teachers' devices and start deploying apps and settings.
 We automatically add Intune for Education as a management tool to your Windows Store tenant and to Azure Active Directory (AD) to simplify getting started.

 <!-- >[!div class="step-by-step"]